metaparticle-io/metaparticle-www/content/tutorials/javascript.md

 );
 ```

-Now if you run this with `npm run` your webserver will be successfully exposed on port 8080.
+Now if you run this with `npm start`, your web server will start inside the container and be successfully exposed on port 8080.

 ## Replicating and exposing on the web.
 As a final step, consider the task of exposing a replicated service on the internet.